Nirvan66/CSCI5673_Assignments/assignment2/README.md

 Server 1
 ```
-python phaseO.py --uniAddr 127.0.0.1 --uniPort 8080 --memberNumber 0
+python phase1.py --uniAddr 127.0.0.1
 ```

 Server 2
 ```
-python phaseO.py --uniAddr 127.0.0.1 --uniPort 8081 --memberNumber 1
+python phase1.py --uniAddr 127.0.0.1
 ```

-Notice how server 2 incremented its port number and member number.

 You will see some messages pass between the two servers, accepting eachother into the group.
-This can be ignored.

-__IMPORTANT__: Again remember when adding the next server via command line you increment the properties ```--memberNumber``` and ```--uniPort```.
-An example is shown below.
-When incrementing member numbers, DO NOT SKIP numbers.
-A valid set of member numbers would be [0, 1, 2, 3].
-An invalid set of member numbers would be [0, 1, 3, 4].
 ### Client
-The client is in the attached ```.ipyn``` file.
+The client is in the attached ```.ipynb``` file.
 Start jupyter notebook.
 If you are running on macOS, be sure to change the IP address for the ```clientAddrPort``` variable to the same Private IP Address used when starting the servers.
 You should then be able to click play on each cell.

 You will observe the two servers communicating in the terminals that you started the servers in and replies to the client in the jupyter notebook.

 ## What works and what doesn't

-Everything described in Part 1 works.
-Some basic group membership protocol also works, thus the need to increment your group number and the send of the 'join' messages when servers start.
+Everything described in the write up for part 2 works.

+### Partition simulation
+Partitions are mocked since all servers are run on the same machine.
+This is done by a `groupID`.
+If an incoming `groupID` does not match the current `groupID` and the message is not a join message, the message is ignored, simulating a partition.
+After a set number (3 is hardcoded) of client messages are recieved, then the partitions join and merge their logs.

 ## Sources of potential errors

 Its important to set the IP Address to your Private IP Address when running on macOS otherwise it will not run.

-If you skip numbers when incrementing member numbers, the program will stall out and it will not make progress after a certain point.

 ## Note
 * There is a small change form the architecture discussed in class.